Kraymer/F-dotfiles/attic/@Daemon-osx/README.md

-## Attic daemon (osx)

-This package creates a daemon that performs your backups periodically (every 2 hours by default).
+**This package creates a daemon that performs your backups periodically (every 2 hours by default).**

     └── Library
         └── LaunchDaemons
-            └── attic.sec.plist
+            └── attic.plist

 ## Instructions